 - Full name (as it appears on your passport)

 - Date of birth

 - Date of passport expiry (*Must be valid for the date of travel)

 When do we reach Machu Picchu and how much time will we spend at the ruins?

 Reaching Machu Picchu depends on the campsite assigned to your group on the third night.
 However, many groups will reach the Sun Gate at around 6:00am.
 You’ll have plenty of time to soak in the ruins thanks to a two-hour guided tour and some free time to explore afterwards.

 After you’ve taken in all the beauty of Machu Picchu, your group will travel by bus to Aguas Calientes and then catch a train back to Ollantaytambo, where you meet you’ll take a bus back to Cuzco.

 Is it possible to skip the Inca Trail even if the tour includes it?

-Is a sleeping bag and mat included?
+Will I be given a sleeping bag and mat?

 Is purified water available on the trail?